Jeyhun Hajibeyli: Accomplishments

-As an academic, Jeyhun Hajibeyli's had a very broad range of interests.
+As an academic, Jeyhun Hajibeyli had a very broad range of interests.
 He did research on "Babak and Ancient State of Arran" and "The History of Baku and Barda".
 He also wrote articles about the creative work of the great Persian writers Ferdowsi and Shirazi.

 One of the most valuable of his works is Karabakh's Dialect and Folklore.
 Bayram Aghayev, a member of the staff of the Nizami Literature Institute who is a Philology Sciences Candidate prepared this work for publication that had previously been released in Paris in Asia Magazine in 1934.

 From the first words that Jeyhun Hajibeyli wrote in this monograph, we can see that he had begun work on this Karabakh Folklore volume prior to the Revolution (1920) when he was still in his Motherland.
 In Paris, he would enrich his work with new material that he gathered.
 This work was written at the request of famous Turkologist V. V. Radlov (1837–1918) who played a historical role in deciphering the Orkhan-Yenisey literary monument.

 The Karabakh Folklore volume was written for a special publication — A Collection of Turkish-Tatar Dialects that Radlov was organizing.
 After the academician died, his successor the famous Orientalist, Professor A. N. Samoylovich studied the short research and praised it in an article.
 But because of World War I, provocations brought on by Armenian Dashnaks and Russian Bolsheviks against Azerbaijan in the Caucasus, finally Azerbaijan's was forced to become part of the Soviet Union.
 Consequently, Jeyhun's scientific work about this region could not be published.

 Hajibeyli had to seek asylum in France isolated from the sphere of Russian Orientalists’ that he had developed networks and connections with and also separated from his native land Karabakh, Azerbaijan which was the object of his research.

 In order to present his work to the Collection of Turkish-Tatar Dialects, the author wrote his work in Russian and prepared the examples about Karabagh's dialect, folklore and ethnography in the Cyrillic alphabet (although Arabic script was the official alphabet in Azerbaijan those days).
 But later in order to present his work to the French scientific community, Hajibeyli again had to revise his work and convert all the samples to Latin transcription.

-This concise collection is a good source for Europeans who want to learn about the East and about the Azeri language, about Azerbaijan and about the ethnography of its inseparable part—Karabakh.
+This concise collection is a good source for Europeans who want to learn about the East and about the Azerbaijani language, about Azerbaijan and about the ethnography of its inseparable part—Karabakh.
 It includes both general and specific information about our traditions, national literature and dialects.
 Up until that time such information was not known in France and Russia, nor even in Azerbaijan as it had not been researched and published systematically.

 Karabakh folklore consists of 33 small sections—bayatis, praises, supplications, threats, vows, elegies, lullabies, endearments, jokes, humorous anecdotes used by ordinary people.
 Hajibeyli also showed the phonetic features of Karabakh dialect and its typical features and compares them with dialects from other Azerbaijani regions.